Boxer Rebellion: Terminology

-Later representations
+Media portrayal

 By 1900, many new forms of media had matured, including illustrated newspapers and magazines, postcards, broadsides, and advertisements, all of which presented images of the Boxers and the invading armies.
 The rebellion was covered in the foreign illustrated press by artists and photographers.
 Paintings and prints were also published including Japanese woodblocks.
 In the following decades, the Boxers were a constant subject of comment.
 A sampling includes: